sanglinwei/sanglinwei.github.io/index.md

 [Apr.
 2025] Distribution Locational Marginal Emission for Carbon Alleviation in Distribution Networks: Formulation, Calculation, and Implication was accepted to IEEE Transactions on Automation Science and Engineering;

+[Apr.
+2025] Serve as a session chair in PESSE 2025;

 [Feb.
 2025] I am glad to annouce that I have joined Southeast University as Lecturer;

 [Dec.
 2024] Defend my doctoral dissertation in Tsinghua University, Dr. Sang officially;